-UNIT DESCRIPTOR : This unit covers the knowledge, skills and attitudes required to lead small teams including setting and maintaining team and individual performance standards.
+UNIT DESCRIPTOR : This unit covers the knowledge, skills and attitudes required

-PERFORMANCE CRITERIA

-ELEMENT Bold and italicized terms are elaborated in the

-Range of Variables

-1. Provide team 1.1.
-Work requirements are identified and

-leadership presented to team members

-l 1.2.
-Reasons for instructions and requirements are

-communicated to team members

-1.3.
-Team members' queries and concerns are recognized, discussed and dealt with

-2. Assign responsibilities 2.1.
-Duties, and responsibilities are allocated

-having regard to the skills, knowledge and

-aptitude required to properly undertake the

-assigned task and according to company

-policy

-2.2.
-Duties are allocated having regard to individual

-preference, domestic and personal

-considerations, whenever possible

-3. Set performance 3.1.
-Performance expectations are established

-expectations for team based on client needs and according to

-members assignment requirements

-3.2.
-Performance expectations are based on

-individual team members duties and area of responsibility

-3.3.
-Performance expectations are discussed and

-disseminated to individual team members
+PERFORMANCE CRITERIA ELEMENT Bold and italicized terms are elaborated in the Range of Variables Provide team leadership 1.1.
+Work requirements are identified and presented to team members leadership 1.2.
+Reasons for instructions and requirements are communicated to team members 1.3.
+Team members' queries and concerns are recognized, discussed and dealt with 2.
+Assign responsibilities 2.1.
+Duties, and responsibilities are allocated having regard to the skills, knowledge and aptitude required to properly undertake the assigned task and according to company policy 2.2.
+Duties are allocated having regard to individual preference, domestic and personal considerations, whenever possible Set performance expectations for team 3.1.
+Performance expectations are established based on client needs and according to assignment requirements members 3.2.
+Performance expectations are based on individual team members duties and area of responsibility 3.3.
+Performance expectations are discussed and disseminated to individual team members